 Cost of revenue primarily consists of third-party payment processing fees, expenses related to payment chargebacks, compensation costs of our employees primarily involved in fulfillment, hosting fees, insurance costs attributed to fulfillment, depreciation expense, and amortization expense of technology-related intangible assets and capitalized internal-use software.
 Compensation costs include salaries, taxes, benefits, bonuses, and stock-based compensation expense.

-We recognized additional cost of revenue during the third quarter of 2023, the period in which we completed our IPO, due to the stock-based compensation expense associated with the vesting of RSUs, as a result of the satisfaction of the liquidity event-based performance vesting condition upon the effective date of our registration statement on Form S-1 in connection with our IPO, as described in the section titled "-Critical Accounting Policies and Estimates-Stock-Based Compensation," and expect to recognize additional stock-based compensation expense in future periods and additional amortization expense related to capitalized internal-use software.
+We expect cost of revenue, exclusive of stock-based compensation expense, will increase on an absolute dollar basis and vary from period to period as a percent of revenue as we continue to grow our operations.